vdnnguyen94/Comp308GroupProject/client/note.md

 ```

 ```
 I and Seyeon Jo will try our best to complete Resident User role (Can post local news, join discussions, and view community insights.).
-We will  create new models, graphqlq query and mutations.
+We will  create new models, graphql query and mutations.
 REPLACING student-microservice on PORT 3001.
 We may need extra help for AI part
 [For Residents:]
 1. Local News & Discussions:
 - Users can post local updates, news, and discuss topics.